 - Funds of funds composed of funds which are not under the management of AXA IM.
-When possible, AXA IM will choose asset managers that have committed to these principles;
+When possible, AXA IM will choose asset managers that have committed to these principles.

-- Index funds;
+- index funds

-- Funds of hedge funds;
+- funds of Hedge funds

-- Tenants in real estate portfolios.
+- tenants in real estate portfolios25.

-The policy applies to direct product investments, overall with no look-through except when local laws or regulations require to do so.
+The policy applies on direct product investments with no look-through.